 format.A successful create request returns the pod name.
 Use the

-command to view status after creation.
+kubectl get command to view status after creation.

 A pod configuration file specifies required information about the pod.
 It can be formatted as YAML or as JSON, and supports the following fields: